ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/10_overview.rst

 Overview
 ========

-Getting started
+Getting Started
 ---------------

 This tutorial is a guide on how to configure a simulation.

    * Scenario Simulation: by changing the configuration files.
    * PCM simulation: by using the openPASS graphical user interface (GUI).

 In particular, it is presented how to go through the required steps until a simulation can be run successfully.
 To enhance the guiding, there are going to be examples in every section.